 Low milk production is almost always connected to the way breastfeeding is managed.
 Effective breastfeeding depends on:

 Getting breastfeeding off to a good start by having skin contact and an early first breastfeed as soon as possible after birth, keeping your baby close and avoiding giving supplements of formula milk or using teats and dummies will also help ensure a good milk supply.
-Look at the breastfeeding care pathway for more information on each of these steps.

 Some mothers worry whether they are making enough milk because they do not know if their baby is gaining sufficent weight.
 Click here to see what to expect from your baby if feeding is progressing well.